At This Rate, Kid Rock Will Be President Soon. What Are His Foreign-Policy Views?

 It wouldn’t be the self-proclaimed “King of White Trash’s” first foray into Republican politics.
 Rock was one of the first (and only) prominent celebrities to back Trump in his presidential bid, after initially supporting failed presidential candidate Ben Carson.

-Rock hasn’t made his foreign-policy views known in detail, and his publicist did not respond to several requests from Foreign Policy for an interview or clarification of the rocker’s stances on international affairs.
+Rock, whose real name is Robert James Ritchie, hasn’t made his foreign-policy views known in detail, and his publicist did not respond to several requests from Foreign Policy for an interview or clarification of the rocker’s stances on international affairs.
 So we are left to puzzle over his public statements to try and piece together what a Kid Rock Doctrine might look like.

 Be it North Korean leader Kim Jong Un or Mötley Crüe bassist Tommy Lee, we can surmise that Rock is a true “American Bad Ass” who will never back down from a fight, which could set him apart from many of his colleagues in the upper chamber.
 When Tommy Lee sent Rock a bunch of “horrendous” messages using the Blackberry of his estranged wife, Pamela Anderson, Rock didn’t hesitate to clock Lee at the MTV Video Music Awards in 2007.